hanshuebner/pigfx/README.md

 through the [circle](https://github.com/smuehlst/circle-stdlib)
 library.

+A standard USB keyboard needs to be connected to the Pi.
+USB hubs are not currently supported.

 Depending on what you want your terminal to talk to, you may need an RS232 level converter connected to the Pi's serial port.